JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/navigating_psi.md

 ## Top-Down Navigation

-The most common way to perform top-down navigation is to use a *visitor*.
+The most common way to perform top-down navigation is to use a [Visitor](https://en.wikipedia.org/wiki/Visitor_pattern).
 To use a visitor, you create a class (usually an anonymous inner class) that extends the base visitor class, overrides the methods that handle the elements you're interested in, and passes the visitor instance to `PsiElement.accept()`.

 The base classes for visitors are language-specific.